 Background on the Latest Assaults on DACA

-In February of this year, the Los Angeles Times predicted the scenario that is taking place – that Republican State Attorneys General would threaten to sue President Trump if he did not end DACA.
-The strategy is expressly designed to help President Trump save face while tacitly sanctioning such an extreme anti-immigrant measure.
+In February of this year, the Los Angeles Times predicted the scenario that has taken place – that Republican State Attorneys General would threaten to sue President Trump if he did not end DACA.
+The strategy was expressly designed to help President Trump save face while tacitly sanctioning such an extreme anti-immigrant measure.
 The LA Times piece attributes this strategy to senior administration officials, while Kris Kobach, current Kansas Secretary of State and the leading architect of much of the country’s most notorious anti-immigrant legislation, is on record supporting this approach.
 In March, Buzzfeed reported that Steve Bannon had actually advocated for keeping DACA in place for a short period of time, as he considered its use as leverage for later immigration fights, such as using the program to extract demands for funding to support a ramp-up in deportations or potentially for cuts to legal immigration.

 In June, after months of making comments about not wanting to hurt DACA recipients, President Trump rescinded the 2014 Deferred Action for Parents of Americans (DAPA) memo (which had never been implemented), while keeping the 2012 DACA memo in place.